mattsinbox/Monthly-Volatility-Rankings/README.md

 ## Introduction:
-Monthly Volatility Ranking is a Jupyter notebook written in python that ultimately tranforms and analyzes daily market data with respect to it's __monthly __volatility__.
-The code references the file SP which is a csv file containing the date, open, high, low, close, adjusted close and volume.
-The csv file was downloaded from Yahoo Finaance but any csv file with the date and close could be substituted.
+Monthly Volatility Ranking is a Jupyter notebook written in python that ultimately tranforms and analyzes daily market data with respect to it's monthly volatility.
+It compares the average daily movement, ranking and analyzing them by month to find statistically meaningful relationships.
+The code references the file SP which is a csv file containing the date, open, high, low, close, adjusted close and volume for the S&P 500 from January 1989 to December 2018.
+The csv file was downloaded from Yahoo Finaance but any csv file with the date and closing price could be substituted.

 ## Motivation:
 Many market forecasters and pundits will reference certain months or seasons with respect to their volatilities without any data to